mairagee524/mairagee524/README.md

 ### 🌱 Things I am currently working on:
 - An Instagram clone
-- Building a film application at my internship
+- Building a film application at my internship, DataSlate
 - Landing my first job in tech as a software engineer
 - Finding open-source projects I can contribute to